-A mapping of research areas relevant to Horizon 2020 has been undertaken to raise awareness of specific African institutions with the required capacity to participate in proposals submitted in cooperation with their European peers.
-Horizon 2020 is completely open to International Cooperation.
-Existing partnerships should take the opportunity to look carefully at upcoming calls under Horizon 2020 as a mechanism to continue their successful collaboration, to maintain and build upon knowledge transfer and capacity building.
-Tables 4 & 5 provide an overview of the main institutions, research areas of interest and mapping to Horizon 2020 Calls under the LEIT (Leadership in Enabling and Industrial Technologies) & Societal Challenges work programmes.
+Existing partnerships should take the opportunity to look carefully at upcoming calls under Horizon 2020 (and HorizonEurope when it is launched) as a mechanism to continue their successful collaboration, to maintain and build upon knowledge transfer and capacity building, and explore opportunities to add African partners to existing consortia where opportunities exist for potential adaptation to resource constraints.
+Tables 4 & 5 provide an overview for each of the IST-Africa Partner Countries of the main research institutions, research areas of interest and mapping to Horizon 2020 Calls under the LEIT (Leadership in Enabling and Industrial Technologies) & Societal Challenges work programmes.
 This overview is designed to help interested parties to quickly identify potential partners in specific thematic areas by IST-Africa Partner Country.
 Please read the individual country chapters for more detailed information in relation to institutional research capacity.